nvim-orgmode/orgmode/DOCS.md

 ### Virtual indent

 Virtual indentation is the indentation that the user sees, which does not exist in the file.
-In other words, white space margins are part of the user interface, not the contents of the file.
+In other words, white space indents are part of the user interface, not the contents of the file.
 In emacs org-mode, this feature is called [Org Indent Mode](https://orgmode.org/manual/Org-Indent-Mode.html).

 For example, here's what the user sees: